 Kim prides herself on her versatility.
 In her decade on the air, she has covered everything from hard crime -- to human interest stories that impact the community.

-Kim landed her first on-air job in Abilene, Tex. as the morning anchor for KRBC-TV.
-From there, she moved to the Texas panhandle to become the main anchor for the FOX affiliate in Amarillo, Tex.
+Kim landed her first on-air job in Abilene, Texas as the morning anchor for KRBC-TV.
+From there, she moved to the Texas panhandle to become the main anchor for the FOX affiliate in Amarillo, Texas.

 Kim took a break from news and tried her hand at hosting from 2005 to 2007.
 She was the face of the popular Dallas television show "Hot On Homes," but it didn't take long for her to realize she missed her real passion: journalism.
 So Kim packed up everything again and headed to San Antonio, where she was the lead crime reporter for WOAI-TV.

-From 2009 to 2011, Kim was back in Dallas working at the station where she first started as an intern, where she reported in the morning and was the primary fill-in anchor.
+From 2009 to 2011, Kim was back in Dallas working at the station where she first started as an intern acting as the morning reporter and primary fill-in anchor.

 Now, Kim has taken the biggest leap of her career by coming to the Beehive state.
 And as the saying goes, "with the biggest risks, come the greatest rewards."
 Kim has found her forever home in Utah.

 When she's not working, you can usually find Kim outdoors -- hiking with her dog, Paris, or attempting to ski Utah's magnificent slopes.
-Kim is also dedicated to helping children and animals, and volunteers often for organizations like the National Ability Center, HopeKids and Best Friends Animal Society.
+Kim is also dedicated to helping children and animals, volunteering for organizations like the National Ability Center, HopeKids and Best Friends Animal Society.

 Kim believes everyone has a story to tell.
 If you would like to share yours, you may contact her via her social media accounts: